seb1080/SEB1080/JS_ecosystem/npm/NPM_CHEAT_SHEET.md

 ### npm Scripts

-Scripts can serve as single source of commadn to launch tasks in a project.
+Scripts can serve as single source of command to launch tasks in a project.
 **prehook** and **posthook** allow to run scripts before and after a npm script.

 ```bash